zesterer/the-bitwise-challenge/README.md

 - player inputs (keyboard/mouse/controller/etc.) & other environmental information (time delta since the last frame, etc.)

+- Random number generation, provided the state of the RNG is not relied upon for gameplay (i.e: it should be possible to reseed the RNG from true random sources every frame without changing the nature of the gameplay)

 and the following outputs:

 - a 64-bit integer that will be persisted to the next frame

-- UI/graphics in some stateless form, such as a framebuffer or sound waveforms
+- UI/graphics/other outputs in some stateless form, such as a framebuffer or sound waveforms

-No statics, global values, IO (beyond that which falls within the aforementioned category), side-channel state (such as inducing lag to use the frame time delta as extra state), or other unprincipled 'tricks' are permitted: it should be entirely possible to recreate the *entire* state of the game at any given frame given only the 64-bit integer and the code that composes the game logic.
+No statics, global values, IO (beyond that which falls within the aforementioned categories), side-channel state (such as inducing lag to use the frame time delta as extra state), or other unprincipled 'tricks' are permitted: it should be possible to recreate the *entire* state of the game at any given frame given only the 64-bit integer and the code that composes the game logic.

+## Why 64 bits?

+Based on personal experimentation, I've found 64 bits to be the perfect middle-ground that keeps the challenge engaging and forces creativity, while also not forbidding a lot of different potential game genres.

+## Ambiguities

+Some games do not have a strict definition of 'frames' or 'ticks'.

+For example, a text adventure game might accept many characters of input, but only act on them once the 'return' key is pressed.
+Does this mean that the game has to store the partially-complete string within its 64-bit state?
+There is no right answer.

+My suggestion would be to decide beforehand where your dividing line is between the 'input system' and the 'core game', and then respect the rules of the challenge within that core.
+For example, you might decide that an entire command to the text adventure game counts as a single atomic input, and hence need not count toward the stored state of the game.

 ## Suggested Formats

 The Bitwise Challenge can be taken both as an individual endeavour, or as a group activity/competition such as a game jam or hackathon.

-## Exceptions
+## Pure caches

-An exception is made for [memoization caches](https://en.wikipedia.org/wiki/Memoization), provided the result of using the cache is indistinguishable from recomputing the cached function on the input every time.
+An exception is made for [memoization caches](https://en.wikipedia.org/wiki/Memoization), provided the result of using the cache is indistinguishable from recomputing the cached function on the input every time (you can't, for example, rely on whether a value was present in the cache for some behaviour of the game logic).

-You may use such caches for the sake of performance (procedurally generating a game world from a seed on every frame would, understandably, be prohibitely expensive).
+You may use such caches for the sake of performance.
+For example, procedurally generating a game world from a seed on every frame would, understandably, be prohibitely expensive.

 An example of such a memoization cache is the [`cached`](https://crates.io/crates/cached) Rust crate.